-Built by Charles and Henry Greene in 1908, this is a spectacular example of American Arts and Crafts bungalow architecture.
+Built by Charles and Henry Greene in 1908, this American Arts and Crafts bungalow illustrates the incredible craftsmanship that went into early L.A. architecture.
 The term bungalow can be misleading, since the Gamble House is a huge three-story home.
 To wealthy Easterners such as the Gambles (as in Procter & Gamble), this type of vacation home seemed informal compared with their mansions back home.
-What makes admirers swoon is the incredible craftsmanship, including a teak staircase and cabinetry, Greene and Greene–designed furniture, and an Emil Lange glass door.
+Admirers swoon over the teak staircase and cabinetry, the Greene and Greene–designed furniture, and an Emil Lange glass door.
 The dark exterior has broad eaves, with sleeping porches on the second floor.
 An hour-long, docent-led tour of the Gamble's interior will draw your eye to the exquisite details.
 If you want to see more Greene and Greene homes, buy a self-guided tour map of the neighborhood in the bookstore.

 Mar 16, 2011